masudbayu/operationcommandcenter-test/README.md

 Question-Four:

-In this repository, please find the sample-2.log.
+In this repository, please find the sample-1.log. and sample-2.log.
 The challenge is to parse the log using Grok Parser, and please generate logstash configuration.

 The Output should be: